 In many ways, the alternative investment industry is still among the most nimble and adaptive sectors of the financial services industry, producing tremendous innovation across many aspects of the business.
-This Outlook, produced by the Deloitte Center for Financial Services, provides an analysis of industry priorities and anticipated trends coming in 2015.
+This Outlook provides an summary of industry priorities and anticipated trends coming in 2015.

 Alternative Investment Outlook Infographic

 Globalisation is generating tremendous opportunity for alternative managers in the form of both new investments opportunities and new investors.
 When thinking globally managers should:

 - Understand the full tax, regulatory, and operational implications